HugoBlox/theme-academic-cv/content/project/tableau_viz/index.md

 #Example: tags = ["machine-learning", "deep-learning"]
 #Project summary to display on homepage.

-summary = "Interactive dashboards for Telecom client."
+summary = "Sample Interactive dashboards for Telecom client."

 #Slides (optional).
 #Associate this page with Markdown slides.